You ASKED, We ANSWERED!

 How do you handle inclement weather?

 Safety is our number one priority at all times, and we are extremely mindful of the weather.
-Camp directors receive alerts via phone if lighting is detected within 20 miles of their location.
-When lighting is detected within 10 miles of our current location, outdoor camp programs are immediately brought inside.
+Camp directors receive alerts via phone if lightning is detected within 20 miles of their location.
+When lightning is detected within 10 miles of our current location, outdoor activities are brought into the pavilion.
+In the event of server weather such as tornado warning or flash flood, we are a short walk from an indoor facility to take shelter at the Stone Mountain Park Police and Fire Dept.

 How do I register for Oak Tree Camps?